 Poshmark has a simple shipping process.
 Shipping is a flat rate paid by the buyer.
 Poshmark items are all shipped using USPS Priority Mail, so the shipping is quick, and you can get boxes for free from the post office.

 All you have to do is pack up the item or items, attach the provided shipping label and drop it off with USPS.
 You can use a blue USPS mailbox if it fits or drop off the parcel at a brick-and-mortar post office.
 You can also set up free USPS home pickup.

 After an item is marked as delivered, buyers have three days to start a return.
 If they don’t, then you get to keep the money.
 There is no three- to six-month return period like on other platforms.

 You can withdraw your earnings whenever you want, whether that’s after every sale or after your earnings have built up a little.
-There is no minimum for withdrawing your money on Poshmark.
+However, Poshmark requires you to take full redemption of your balance at the time of withdrawal.
+Additionally, while there is no minimum for withdrawing your money on Poshmark, you can only redeem once per week if your balance is less than $50.
+For balances over $50, you can make up to 10 redemptions every 24 hours.
 You can also choose to leave the balance in your account and use it to make purchases on the platform.

 What’s the Secret to Making Money on Poshmark?

 There’s a lot of advice out there regarding selling successfully on Poshmark but no single secret.
 Like all social media-based entrepreneurship, the most successful sellers follow these main tips:

 - Engage on the platform.

 Use this information to get started on Poshmark and experiment to see what works best for your closet.
 Different things work for different people, as you’ll see if you search the thousands of blogs and YouTube channels dedicated to Poshmark.
 Don’t be afraid of using trial and error to find what works best for your style.